- Chart

 Core Business Areas

-- Wholesale: Distributes textbooks and course materials to institutions and other retailers.
+- Wholesale Operations: Supplies textbooks and other course materials to independent bookstores and other channels.

 Leadership and Structure